Learning Maono Link Software

 Sound Configurations

-For each scene, we provide a graphical PEQ interface along with preset sound effect configurations.
-Please note that these preset configurations cannot be modified.
-If the effects do not meet your expectations, simply click the "Copy" button to create a complete copy of the current configuration.
-This new copy can then be tuned on-site.
-Under each scene, you can create multiple custom sound configurations.
-These custom configurations can be exported and shared with others.
+Preset Sound Effects: Preset sound configurations cannot be modified.
+If the effects do not meet your expectations, click the "Copy" button to create a a fully customizable copy of the current configuration.
+This new configuration can then be tuned in real time.

 The images above are for illustration purposes only, and the software may be subject to change in future updates.